industrial-edge/pingpong-python/docs/Instalation.md

 - This docker image can now be used to build you app with the Industrial Edge App Publisher
 - *docker images* can be used to check for the images

-## Upload Scanner App to the Industrial Edge Management
+## Upload App to the Industrial Edge Management

 Please find below a short description how to publish your application in your IEM.

-For more detailed information please see the section for [uploading apps to the IEM](https://code.siemens.com/industrial-edge-sup/how-to-s/app-uploading-to-iem).

-### Connect your Industrial Edge App Publisher

-- Connect your Industrial Edge App Publisher to your docker engine
-- Connect your Industrial Edge App Publisher to your Industrial Edge Managment System
+- Connect your IEAP to your Industrial Edge Management (IEM) System

-### Upload Scanner App suing the Industrial Edge App Publisher

-- Create a new application using the Industrial Publisher
+- Create a new application in IEM
+- Refresh IEAP.
+The new application should be visible now.
 - Add a app new version
-- Import the [docker-compose](../docker-compose.yml) file using the **Import YAML** button
+- Import the [docker-compose](../docker-compose.prod.yml) file using the **Import YAML** button
 - The warning `Build (sevices >> pingpong-python) is not supported` can be ignored
 - **Start Upload** to transfer the app to Industrial Edge Managment
 - Further information about using the Industrial Edge App Publisher can be found in the [IE Hub](https://iehub.eu1.edge.siemens.cloud/documents/appPublisher/en/start.html)

-## Deploying of QR Code Scanner Demo
+## Dependencies

+In order for this application to run properly on Industrial Edge Device (IED), the following two applications must be installed and configured on the IED

+- Databus application
+- IE Flow Creator application

+### Databus application

+- Install databus on the IED
+- Configure Databus using Databus Configurator
+  - Open Databus Configurator in the IEM and configure Databus on the correct device
+  - Create user and password and give him access to two topics (see mqtt-config.json for example)
+- Deploy the configuration to IED

+### IE Flow Creator

+Just install the Flow creator from Catalog to the device.

+## Deploying App to Industrial Edge Device

 ### Configuring application

-You can find the configuration file "param.json" in cfg-data folder.
+You can find the configuration file "mqtt-config.json" in cfg-data folder.
 This configuration file can be used adjust several parameters of this application.
 You can see the structure of the file in the following example configuration:

 [mqtt-config.json](../cfg-data/mqtt-config.json)